-• Monitoring and Compliance
+Monitoring and Compliance

 In order to successfully implement the ATMP, the agencies determined that it should include provisions to allow them to adequately monitor and ensure compliance with its conditions.
-To this end, Section 4.1 of the ATMP requires that operators equip aircraft used for air tours with flight monitoring technology, to use such technology when conducting air tours, and to include flight monitoring data in their semi-annual reports.
+To this end, Section 4.1 of the final ATMP requires that operators equip aircraft used for air tours with flight monitoring technology, to use such technology when conducting air tours, and to include flight monitoring data in their semi-annual reports.
 The NPS consulted with the National Parks Overflights Advisory Group regarding the cost of various flight following technologies and found that there are relatively inexpensive off the shelf options that could meet the requirements of the ATMP.
 Though the agencies received comments suggesting alternative monitoring methodologies, including requiring equipping and using automatic dependent surveillance-broadcast (ADS-B) systems (which is a system that periodically transmits location data information in real-time) or providing for monitoring by the public, the agencies declined to include such options in the ATMP.
-As long as the tracking technology selected by the operator meets the performance requirements in the ATMP, the agencies did not find it necessary to require operators to install and use a specific technology.
+Though ADS-B technology would meet the requirements of the ATMP, other technologies are available that also meet those requirements, and thus the agencies did not find it necessary to require operators to install and use a specific technology, as long as the technology selected by the operator meets the performance requirements in the ATMP.
 As to public monitoring, the agencies do not have the resources to stand up and staff a compliance response line and, given the monitoring measures included in the ATMP, such a line would be unnecessary.
 Further, given that commercial air tours are not the only flights conducted over the Park, information from a public tip line would likely be less reliable as the public would likely have difficulty distinguishing between, for example, a commercial air tour flight and a general aviation flight.
-14 However, the ATMP acknowledges that the public may report allegations of noncompliance to the appropriate FSDO.
+However, the ATMP acknowledges that the public may report allegations of noncompliance to the appropriate FSDO.
 Written reports of noncompliance will be investigated by the relevant FSDO consistent with FAA Policy.